Observation of an acoustic topological Euler insulator with meronic waves

-To verify the above unconventional features in experiments, we design and fabricate an acoustic metamaterial to yield an acoustic topological Euler gap [Fig.\;3(a)].
+\sect{Materials and methods} To confirm the {topological Euler insulator phase} in experiments, we design and fabricate an air-borne acoustic metamaterial, see Fig.~2(a).
 The unit-cell structure is illustrated in the insets with a lattice constant $a=36\sqrt{3}$~mm.
-There are three cylindrical acoustic cavities (labeled as A, B, and C) in a unit-cell, representing three sites in the unit-cell of the tight-binding model in Fig.\;1.
-The NNN and TNN couplings are realized by the tubes (with radii $r_1$ and $r_2$, respectively) connecting these cavities.
-Note that the tubes for the NNN couplings are realized by two layers to enforce the inversion symmetry.
-The tubes realizing the TNN couplings intersect at the unit-cell center which also provide the NN couplings through indirect process.
-By tuning the radii of these tubes, we can realize the topological gapped Euler phase in the acoustic bands.
-The bulk acoustic bands from both simulation and experiments are presented in Fig.\;3(b).
-The simulation is based on the acoustic wave equation using commercial finite-element simulation methods (see Supplemental Material~\cite{SM}).
+There are three cylindrical acoustic cavities (labeled as A, B, and C), representing three sites in the unit-cell of the tight-binding model in Fig.~1.
+The NNN and TNN couplings are realized by tubes (with radii $r_1$ and $r_2$, respectively) connecting these cavities.
+Note that tubes for the NNN couplings are realized by two layers to enforce the inversion symmetry.
+The tubes representing TNN couplings intersect at the unit-cell center which also provide the NN couplings through indirect {processes which are prominent due to the strong couplings between the acoustic cavities}.
+By tuning the radii of these tubes, we can realize the topological Euler insulator phase in the acoustic bands.
+The bulk acoustic bands from both simulation and experiments are presented in Fig.~2(b).
+The simulation is based on {solving} the acoustic wave equation using commercial finite-element simulation methods (see Supplemental Material~\cite{SM}).
 The experiments are based on acoustic pump-probe measurements.
-Specifically, an acoustic source is placed at the center of the system (indicated by the blue star) to excite the bulk Bloch acoustic waves.
-A detector (i.e., a small microphone) is used to scan the acoustic wave function in the whole system.
-By varying the excitation and detection frequency (they are always fixed to be equal), we obtain the acoustic wave functions at different frequencies.
-Upon Fourier transformation of the probed wave functions, we obtain the dispersions of the excited bulk Bloch acoustic waves.
-The measured dispersions of the acoustic bulk Bloch states agree well with the simulated acoustic dispersions.
-These acoustic band structures all show a band gap between the first band the remaining bands.
-Besides, there are five Dirac points and a quadratic point in the partial gap II which have a total patch Euler class of 1, indicating the nontrivial topological Euler class index of this gapped phase.
-In Supplemental Material~\cite{SM}, we also give the measured dispersions around these degeneracy points.
+Specifically, an acoustic source {(a very small speaker)} is placed {in a cavity} at the center of the system (indicated by the blue star) to excite the bulk Bloch acoustic waves.
+A detector (a small microphone) is used to scan the acoustic wavefunction in the whole system.
+By varying the excitation and detection frequency (they are always fixed to be equal), we obtain the acoustic wavefunctions at different frequencies.
+Upon Fourier transformation of the probed wavefunctions, we obtain the dispersions of the excited bulk Bloch acoustic waves.